Parler

+Parler received criticism for its content policies, which some journalists and users claimed were more restrictive than the company portrayed.
+Conservatives praised Parler as offering an alternative to censorship they claim to endure on more mainstream platforms, such as Facebook and Twitter.

 Parler's userbase grew exponentially during 2020 with minimal content moderation.
-After reports that Parler was used to coordinate the 2021 storming of the U.S. Capitol, several companies denied it their services.
+After reports that Parler was used to coordinate the 2021 United States Capitol attack, several companies denied it their services.
 Apple and Google removed Parler's mobile app from their app stores, and Parler went offline on January 10, 2021, when Amazon Web Services canceled its hosting services.
 Before it went offline in January 2021, according to Parler, the service had about 15 million users.
 Parler called the removals "a coordinated attack by the tech giants to kill competition in the marketplace".
 Parler resumed service on February 15, 2021, after moving domain registration to Epik.
 A version of the app with added content filters was released on the Apple App Store on May 17, 2021.
 Parler returned to Google Play on September 2, 2022.

-Founder and CEO John Matze was Parler's chief executive officer until January 29, 2021, at which point he said he had been fired by the company's board, which he asserted was controlled by co-founder and investor Rebekah Mercer.
-Former Tea Party activist Mark Meckler served as interim CEO from February to May 2021, when the Brexit Party donor and former candidate George Farmer (husband of conservative activist Candace Owens) was named CEO.
-In September 2022, Parler announced they would be restructuring under a new parent company, Parlement Technologies Inc., to focus on powering an "uncancellable economy".
-In October 2022, Parler's parent company agreed in principle to a purchase of Parler by American rapper Kanye West, a deal that was rescinded in December.

-Parler has received criticism for its content policies, which some journalists and users argue are more restrictive than the company portrays and sometimes more restrictive than those of its competitors.
-Conservatives have praised Parler as offering an alternative to censorship they claim to endure on more mainstream platforms, such as Facebook and Twitter.
+Parler was acquired by the digital media conglomerate Starboard on April 14, 2023, and was shut down on the same day.
+According to a statement by Starboard on the website's holding page, now removed, this was a temporary measure to allow the site to "undergo a strategic assessment".

+On December 15, 2023, the company was sold to a new co-owner group consisting of Ryan Rhodes, Elise Pierotti and Jaco Booyens.
+Ryan Rhodes was appointed CEO.
+The app became available on the Apple App store in April 2024 as invite only.